feluxe/gitsub_DEPRECATED/README.md

 If you clone a parent-repo that contains child-repos from a remote location you have to run `gitsub init-children`.
 You have to do that since the parent-repo does not store the `.git` of its children itself, just the `.gitsub` files, from which it gets the information branch-name, commit-hash and remote location.

-You cannot commit to a parent-repo, as long as any of its child-repos have changes, that were not yet pushed to remote.
+You cannot commit to a parent-repo, as long as any of its child-repos have changes, that were not yet pushed to their remote locations.
 This ensures that the state of the parent-repo remains reproducible.

 ## Example